 Symprove is a UK-based company that has created a probiotic formula that really does work.
 It contains four strains of bacteria that are found in the guts of healthy people: L. rhamnosus, E. faecium, L. acidophilus and L. plantarum.
 The four strains work together to keep our guts healthy and balanced.
 Every millilitre of Symprove contains about 200 million live, active bacteria.

 So how do we know it works?
-Back in 2014, Kings College London carried out an independent study on eight well-known products containing bacteria.
+Back in 2015, researchers at University College London carried out an independent study on eight well-known products containing bacteria.
 The researchers tested the products in three areas: that it arrived in a live state, survived stomach acid transit and thrived in the target area of the gut.
 Symprove was the only product to pass all three tests.
 Keep scrolling to find out why Symprove works where others fail.

 how does it work?

-Probiotics found in food or dairy products are far less likely to survive in the gut.
+Probiotics found in food or dairy products may be less likely to survive in the gut.
 Why?
 Because they trigger our digestive system to produce acid and enzymes, breaking down the food and the bacteria contained within.

 Symprove delivers its bacteria via a water-based formula (it's gluten- and dairy-free).
 You have to consume it on an empty stomach to ensure optimal delivery.
-Because the four strains are found in the guts of healthy people, our body recognises them and they can work to thrive.
+The idea is that because the four strains are found in the guts of healthy people, our body recognises them and they can work to thrive.
 So each day you take Symprove you're topping up your good bacteria.